401(k) and Other Employer Retirement Plan Rollovers

 Common Reasons Not to Roll your 401(k), 403(b), 457, or TSP to an IRA

 - You are not yet age 59 and 1/2.
 Unlike IRAs, which require that you reach age 59 and 1/2 before taking distributions (ignoring exceptions), an employer retirement plan allows penalty-free distributions beginning at age 55, as long as you separate from that company after you turn 55, and you leave the 401(k), 403(b), or TSP plan with the employer.
-If, on the other hand, you were to roll your 401(k) to an IRA, you would lose this early distribution option.
+If you were to roll your 401(k) to an IRA, you would lose this option.
 If you feel you may need access to your employer retirement plan funds between ages 55 and 59 and 1/2, then you should consider leaving your retirement plan with your employer.

 - You have a large position of highly appreciated company stock in your 401(k).
 If this is the case, then the most prudent course of action would be for us to help you explore if you have NUA (Net Unrealized Appreciation) treatment available.
-NUA treatment allows you to distribute the stock directly from your plan into a brokerage account - and afterwards, if you hold your stock for at least one year, sales of the stock at a future point in time are taxed as capital gains instead of ordinary income.
+NUA treatment allows you to move the stock directly from your plan into a brokerage account.
+If you hold your stock for at least one year, sales of the stock are taxed as capital gains instead of ordinary income.
 This difference in tax treatment can mean substantial savings over the course of your retirement.
 Additionally, unlike IRAs and employer retirement plans, there is no requirement for you to sell the stock at all - which means that you are not forced to pay taxes on these dollars during your lifetime if you do not need them.
-It is important to know, however, that when you distribute the stock to your brokerage account - you must pay regular income tax on the cost basis of the stock at that time.
+However, when you distribute the stock to your brokerage account - you must pay regular income tax on the cost basis of the stock at that time.
 Our team can assist you with the tax analysis on an NUA option, to determine if it makes sense for you.

 - You have certain irreplaceable investments in your plan that you like.
 These are found more commonly in 401(k) plans than in 403(b), 457, or TSP accounts.
 Some company plans offer a "Stable Value" fund that guarantees a certain interest rate and has no volatility; other company plans offer "private label" investments that are not available elsewhere.
 If this is the case, you may wish to keep some of your dollars in your employer retirement plan as opposed to rolling them to an IRA.

-Rollover or No Rollover - Either Way, We May Be Able to Help You
+Rollover or No Rollover - Either Way, We Can Help

 Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™ and federally registered CFP (with flame logo) in the U.S., which it awards to individuals who successfully complete CFP Board's initial and ongoing certification requirements.